foundations-fall-2016/session4/readme.md

 `box-shadow: 1px 1px 3px rgb(200, 200, 200);`

-Or use rgba.
+Or rgba.

 `box-shadow: 1px 1px 3px rgba(0, 0, 0, 0.2);`

 #### Replacing the bg Image

-See [this article](https://css-tricks.com/examples/GradientBorder/) for examples of fancy border effects (note: the vendor prefixes - `-webkit-` etc.` - are not really necessary at this point).
+See [this article](https://css-tricks.com/examples/GradientBorder/) for examples of fancy border effects (note: the vendor prefixes - `-webkit-` etc. - are not really necessary at this point).

-The problem with using the background image is that the width of the layout needs to be fixed.
+The problem with using the background image is that it cannot expand to cover various widths.

 ```
 border-image: linear-gradient(to bottom, black, rgba(0, 0, 0, 0)) 1 100%;